pangandalf/python-gps-receiver/README.md

 ### Input data
 To test the receiver, you will need raw sample data recorded from a GPS L1 signal.
 This receiver processes only the real (in-phase) component of the signal – not complex I/Q data.
 Make sure the file contains signed 16-bit integers (int16) representing real-valued samples.

 If you don't have your own recordings, you can use public datasets as a starting point and extract only the real part if needed.
 Sample data can be downloaded e.g. from [gnss-sdr](https://github.com/gnss-sdr/gnss-sdr) project page on [SourceForge](https://sourceforge.net/projects/gnss-sdr/files/data/).
-Alternatively, use this `wget` command in your terminal:
+Alternatively (on Linux or WSL), use this `wget` command in your terminal:
 ```bash
 wget https://sourceforge.net/projects/gnss-sdr/files/data/2013_04_04_GNSS_SIGNAL_at_CTTC_SPAIN.tar.gz
 ```